YaruZeng/Passage-Retrieval-System/README.md

 Finally, I retrieve 100 mostly relavant relavant passages to every query based on the two models and saved the results respectively in two files.

 #### 3) Outcomes:
-a) The cosine similarity scores between queries and 100 retrieved passages are stored in 'tfidf.csv'.
+a) The cosine similarity scores between queries and 100 retrieved passages are stored in 'tfidf.csv' in the structure of <qid, pid, score>.
-b) The BM25 scores between queries and 100 retrieved passages are stored in 'bm25.csv'.
+b) The BM25 scores between queries and 100 retrieved passages are stored in 'bm25.csv' in the structure of <qid, pid, score>.

 ### 4. task4.py